deyanmihaylov/OverleafToGitLab/README.md

 A small automation tool that converts an Overleaf project into a fully-configured GitLab repository with CI/CD and GitLab Pages support.

-The goal is to make academic writing workflows reproducible and version-controlled outside Overleaf while preserving a simple “clone → build → bublish PDF” pipeline.
+The goal is to make academic writing workflows reproducible and version-controlled outside Overleaf while preserving a simple “clone → build → publish PDF” pipeline.

 ## Overview